 - a) The informal sub-element mark which has been capped at a maximum of 40%/50%/Pass contributes to the formal element mark which is displayed on the Board Report.
-Late Submission of a sub-element does not appear on the Board Report and is not coded against the formal element. - b) There is no requirement for a student to pass each sub-element of assessment so as long as the overall mark for the formal element to which the sub-element relates to is a pass/above pass, no further penalties will apply. - c) If the formal element to which the Late (sub-element) Submission relates to requires reassessment, the Board will act in accordance with Standard Assessment Regulations - d) Where mitigation is accepted for the formal element to which the sub-element relates to, the Programme Board may decide to award the actual uncapped mark or to offer an assessment as if for the first time in accordance with Standard Assessment Regulations.
+Late Submission of a sub-element does not appear on the Board Report and is not coded against the formal element. - b) There is no requirement for a student to pass each sub-element of assessment so as long as the overall mark for the formal element to which the sub-element relates to is a pass/above pass, no further penalties will apply and the Late Submission does not contribute to the reassessment allowance (but see c) and d) below). - c) If the formal element to which the Late (sub-element) Submission relates to requires reassessment, the Board will act in accordance with Standard Assessment regulations - d) Where mitigation is accepted for the formal element to which the sub-element relates to, the Programme Board may decide to award the actual uncapped mark or to offer an assessment as if for the first time in accordance with Standard Assessment Regulations